|Tuition fee type||Cost (per annum)|

 Please see the programme specification document for further details on this course.Programme specification document (PDF)

 Excellent facilities and learning resources.

-Teaching is delivered via a combination of lectures and tutorials (some virtual), with additional information available on Blackboard (our virtual learning environment) and in the University Libraries.
+Teaching is delivered via a combination of lectures and tutorials (some virtual), with additional information available on Canvas (our virtual learning environment) and in the University Libraries.
 Tutorials are fairly informal and provide an opportunity to further discuss material covered in the lectures.
 Once you reach your final year, your dissertation offers the chance to work more independently and focus on an area that particularly interests you.

 Expert tuition and support.

 The History tutors are passionate about their subject and about communicating the value of History as an academic discipline; their research was described in the latest Research Assessment Exercise as 'internationally recognised in terms of its originality, significance and vigour.'

 You may have seen or heard some of our staff talking about their research already online, on television or on radio.
 They also publish widely on their individual specialisms.
 This work feeds directly into the History programme, particularly in your final year, so you can be confident that teaching is underpinned by original and ground-breaking research.

 Assessment varies depending on the modules you choose, but will usually include a combination of exams and coursework.